AlexandruRO45/ros2_ws/README.md

 # ROS 2 Workspace

-This repository contains my ROS 2 workspace.
+This repository contains my general purpose ROS 2 workspace.

 ## Overview

 This ROS 2 workspace is set up to facilitate the development and organization of your robotic projects.
-It includes essential configurations and packages to kickstart your ROS 2 development.
+It includes essential configurations and packages to kickstart verious amount of projects.

 ## Getting Started